MerginMaps/docs/src/server/install/ee/index.md

 aws ecr describe-images --repository-name mergin/mergin-ee-back --registry-id 433835555346 --region eu-west-1
 ```

- - Select tag you want to use and download image, e.g. `2023.6.1-ee` or any other from the list of images
+ - Select the tag you want to use and download image, e.g. `2023.6.1-ee` or any other from the list of images

 ```
 docker pull 433835555346.dkr.ecr.eu-west-1.amazonaws.com/mergin/mergin-ee-back:2023.6.1-ee